-Check all vents, interior and exterior, make sure they are free from any obstruction to the air flow.
-This will overheat the furnace and put it into a lockout mode (refer to Furnace Manufacture's Manual).
+- Check all vents, interior and exterior, make sure they are free from any obstruction to the air flow.
+This will overheat the furnace and put it into a lockout mode (refer to Furnace Manufacture's Manual). - If you continue to have problems with your furnace, have the system checked by your Imperial Dealer, a qualified LP gas service technician using proper equipment or an authorized RV center.